govolution/avet/README.md

 ```
 ./setup.sh
 ```
-TODO: rewrite setup.sh?

-This will automatically get you started by installing/configuring wine, installing tdm-gcc and compiling the relevant AVET executables.
+This will automatically get you started by installing/configuring wine and installing tdm-gcc.
 You'll shortly have to click through the tdm-gcc installer GUI though - standard settings should be fine.